qianlan97/CS900/README.md

 Here the `./pytorch` doesn't mean folder directory, but the project name is `pytorch`.
 To modify it, change the `manifest.template` file name along with those file names in `Makefile`.

-- For `sdc_vgg19.py`, just run it inside SGX/gramine.
+Example: `gramine-sgx ./pytorch ./client_vgg19.py`

 - For recording total extra time experiment, we need to first run `server.py` using plain python, then we can run `client_vgg19.py` inside SGX/gramine.

-- For other python programs, just run it with plain python.
+- For all other python programs, just run it with plain python.